VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 With this function at our disposal we can now move on.

-## The Data Type
+## The Data Structure

 This is the part where we create the thing we're going to work with.
 We are going to model a fairly popular concept, an action that might fail.
 To do this we'll create a union with two variants `Ok` and `Err`, we will call it `Result`.
-The idea is simple, `Ok` will represent a success and will be use to carry the "expected" value, all our operations will be based on this variant.
+The idea is simple, `Ok` will represent a success and we'll use it to carry the "expected" value, all our operations will be based on this variant.
 On the other hand if we get a variant of type `Err` all we want to do is propagate the error, this means that we'll ignore any kind of transformation on this variant.

 ```js
 const Result = Union(['Ok', 'Err']);